tom-james-watson/breaktimer-app/DEVELOPMENT.md

 #### Windows

 The Windows build can be built from a linux box.
+There are a few dependencies requried, see https://www.electron.build/multi-platform-build#to-build-app-for-windows-on-linux.

-Simply run:
+Then run:

 ```bash
 GH_TOKEN=<github token> npm run publish-win